zfields/nes-rob/docs/research.md

 > _**NOTE:** A
 > [post in the Atari Age Forums](https://atariage.com/forums/topic/177286-any-interest-in-nes-rob-homebrews/?tab=comments#comment-2258585)
-> mentions, for timing reasons, the 13-bit pattern takes 14 cycles to execute._
+> explains, the 13-bit pattern takes 14 cycles to execute in order to achieve
+> proper timing._

 #### Command Bytes